JayJayTing/ws-product-combined/README.md

 Backend Code for ws-products
 - Additional queries were added.
 - query limit is customizable and is determined by user ip address
+- cors feature added

 Frontend code for ws-products

+- implemented with react-redux and redux thunk for async api queries

 1) Daily Events Bar Chart Sorted by Custom Dates
   - 3 buttons to select from will change data on chart